 This cloud storage platform is packed with tools to help keep your files organised.
 Photos are automatically organised into their own folder, for example, and you can create albums in the cloud.
 You can also share any documents or folders and easily track what you’ve shared to limit access to your files.

 OneDrive doesn’t offer end-to-end encryption, which is considered one of the most secure forms of file storage.
 However, there is a Personal Vault that you can use to store your most sensitive files.
 It’s protected with two-factor authentication and auto-locks after 20 minutes of inactivity.

 Flickr enables you to store up to 1,000 photos (of any size) for free, and you don’t need a subscription to use the platform’s social network.
-If you want unlimited photo storage, Flickr costs $5 per month.
+If you want unlimited photo storage, you'll need to pay $5 per month.
 See our Flickr review for more details.